 Want to sign up for, or stream from, Peacock on your computer?
 Let's walk you through it...

 How to watch Peacock on your computer

 The first thing that you need to do if you want to watch Peacock on your computer is to visit www.peacocktv.com.
 Once there, in the top right corner of the screen there are “Join Now” and “Sign In” buttons.
 If you already subscribe to Peacock, you click “Sign In” and login with your credentials.
 If you are not a Peacock subscriber, select “Join Now.”

 To sign up you will provide your email address and select what plan you want to use for Peacock.
-If opting for the free version of Peacock, an email address is all you will need.
-Peacock Premium will require you to enter billing information.
+You'll need to enter billing information too.

 Once that is taken care of, Peacock features a desktop web player that allows Mac, Window and Chromebook devices to stream any content that is available through whatever Peacock package you’ve signed up for on your computer.